ENABLE

 Casteleyn, Sven; Frías-Garrido, David; Huerta-Guijarro, Joaquín

-NavApps: A Mobile Game to Improve Spatial Literacy in Secondary School Inproceedings
+NavApps: A Mobile Game to Improve Spatial Literacy in Secondary School Proceedings Article

 In: ESRI User Conference: San Diego 28-28 June 2016.
 Session: Let's Play!
 Gamification in GIS Education and Spatial Literacy, 2016.